jix/rattle/doc/source/logic.rst

 Rattle comes with a type system for logic values.
 Signal types are *instances* of the :class:`SignalType` class.
 Subclasses of :class:`SignalType` represent a family of related types.
+For each subclass of :class:`SignalType` there is a corresponding subclass of :class:`rattle.signal.Signal` that extends the supported operations on signals of such a type.

 The following signal types are built in: